Blue Sky with a White Sun: Use in other countries

 The design of "Blue Sky with a White Sun" was used in the unit insignia or coats of arms of some units of the United States Army that fought in World War II.
 The most famous unit was Merrill's Marauders (officially named the "5307th Composite Unit (Provisional)"), which has the "Blue Sky with a White Sun" as part of its badge.
 The usage by US troops was a result of cooperation between US and Chinese Expeditionary Force in the China Burma India Theater.
 Postwar US military units stationed in Taiwan, including the United States Taiwan Defense Command (USTDC) and the Military Assistance Advisory Group (MAAG), also used the design in their badges.

-Up to now, the "Blue Sky with a White Sun" can still be seen in the emblem of the US Army 75th Ranger Regiment.
+The "Blue Sky with a White Sun" can still be seen in the emblem of the US Army 75th Ranger Regiment.

 Other emblems

 Historical Taiwanese emblems

-Taiwan's earliest emblems were used during the European periods.
+Taiwan's earliest emblems were used by European colonialists.

 In 1895, Taiwan was annexed by Japan.
 The emblem was worn as an official clothing of the Governor's Office in Taiwan which featured a Daijishō with a Sycamore leaf and chrysanthemum branch in a brown circle.

 After the end of Japanese period, Taiwan was transferred to the Republic of China which adopted the Blue Sky with a White Sun emblem.
 This symbol remains in use to this day in Taiwan and by the Kuomintang.

 Chinese Taipei

-After the People's Republic of China became an IOC member, the ROC began to use the name Chinese Taipei for its competitions.
+After the People's Republic of China became an IOC member, the ROC was forced to use the name Chinese Taipei for its competitions.
 The crest of the Chinese Taipei Olympic Committee includes symbols of the Olympic Committee and the Chinese Taipei team.
 At the periphery is a stylized plum blossom that symbolizes the National Flower of the Republic of China.
-The center of the emblem contains the Olympic rings and the Blue Sky with a White Sun (note that the proportion of the blue field is between that of the National Emblem of the Republic of China and the Party Emblem of the Kuomintang).
+The center of the emblem contains the Olympic rings and the Blue Sky with a White Sun (the proportion of the blue field is between that of the National Emblem of the Republic of China and the Party Emblem of the Kuomintang).
 The Olympic flag of Chinese Taipei depicts the emblem on a white field.